DanialArab/AWS/README.md

 - Core Components:
    - Amazon CloudFront: Provides global distribution for static content and acts as the front-end for the REST API.
    - Amazon S3: Stores static website files, distributed globally via CloudFront.
 Access is secured using Origin Access Control (OAC), ensuring only CloudFront can access the S3 bucket.
-   - Amazon API Gateway & AWS Lambda: Form the serverless REST API for dynamic content.
+   - Amazon API Gateway & AWS Lambda: Form the serverless REST API
    - Amazon DynamoDB: Stores dynamic blog data.
    - DAX Caching layer: Caches reads on DynamoDB for improved performance.
    - DynamoDB Global Tables: Leveraged to serve data globally, ensuring low latency for users worldwide.
 (Note: Aurora Global Database could also be used - but in this case it wouldn't have been serverless, it would've been provisioned Aurora).